There are no statewide elections in Illinois in 2021

 Voter Registration Deadline: 28 days before Election Day in-person or by mail, 16 days before Election Day online, or same day registration if voting in-person during early voting or on Election Day

-Early voting in Illinois runs from October 19 to November 2.
+Early voting in Illinois runs from 40 days before the election until the day before the election.
 Check your county’s election website to find your early voting locations.

 Illinois’ Address Confidentiality Program provides a secure address that allows survivors of domestic violence to register to vote.
 Learn more here.